rust-lang/book/src/ch13-00-functional-features.md

 ### IntoIterator and vectors

 Let's talk a bit more about `IntoIterator`.
-As we said above, it's job is to convert something into an iterator.
+As we said above, its job is to convert something into an iterator.
 You'll find it implemented on all kinds of handy things.
 Consider this example: